1935 SMU vs. TCU football game: Aftermath

 The game was considered an instant classic.
 Rice called the game "one of the greatest football games ever played", and several polls include it as among the top 10 greatest college football games of all time.
-In 2017, The Dallas Morning News ranked the game No.1 out of all games played between SMU and TCU.
-(At the time of publication, the two teams had met on the gridiron a total of 96 times).
+In 2017, The Dallas Morning News ranked the game No.1 out of all games played between SMU and TCU (At the time of publication, the two teams had met on the gridiron a total of 96 times).
 The game and the attention it brought also helped to elevate the status of the SWC compared to other conferences, such as the Big Ten Conference and the Southeastern Conference.

 SMU

 With the win, SMU secured the conference championship.
-SMU received and accepted a bit to the Rose Bowl, making them the first SWC team and the first team from Texas to play in the bowl game.
+SMU received and accepted a bid to the Rose Bowl, making them the first SWC team and the first team from Texas to play in the bowl game.
 Additionally, they would be the first team from west of the Mississippi River to represent the eastern United States in the game.
 At the time, SMU still owed money over the recent construction of their football stadium, Ownby Stadium, and the university used the $85,000 payout from the game to pay off its debts.
 As a result, Finley's game-winning touchdown in the fourth quarter was sometimes referred to as the "$85,000 pass".
 The invitation came prior to SMU's final game of the season against the Texas A&M Aggies, who the Mustangs defeated for an undefeated and untied regular season record.
 They were only one of three major college football teams to go undefeated that season, alongside the Minnesota Golden Gophers and the Princeton Tigers.

 Four charter trains ran from Dallas to Pasadena, California, transporting about 4,000 students and fans to the game, which was a sell-out.
 However, the Mustangs would go on to lose 7–0 to the Stanford Indians, giving them a final win-loss record of 12–1.
 Despite the bowl game loss, SMU still claimed a mythical national championship for the season.
 The Dickinson System, which named a national championship before bowl games had taken place, named SMU as the 1935 national champions, giving the team the Rockne Trophy.
 This marked the first time that a team from Texas had been named the national champions.
 Wilson finished first in the conference in scoring that season and was named an All-American, making him the first back from the SWC to have that honor.
 He would later go on to have a successful career in the National Football League (NFL).